 History in the making: Click to view various videos of sites in Lawrence County.

-Check out the Gift Shop for lots of interesting and unique items—historic photo coasters, framed reproductions of vintage photos, notecards, books by local authors, limestone souvenirs, collectible Boyd's bears, Envision handbags, doll clothes, aprons, and lots more.
+Check out the Gift Shop for lots of interesting and unique items—historic photo coasters, framed reproductions of vintage photos, notecards, books by local authors, limestone souvenirs, Envision handbags, mugs, doll clothes, aprons, and lots more.
+Prices are reasonable and 100% of the profits go to the museum.

 EDWARD L. HUTTON LIBRARY